All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • People with bilateral knee OA and obesity who would benefit from the largest possible systemic weight reduction

-• Individuals with multiple obesity-related conditions (OA, hypertension, sleep apnea, prediabetes) who need comprehensive metabolic improvement
+• Individuals with multiple obesity-related conditions (OA, hypertension, sleep apnea, prediabetes) who need thorough metabolic improvement

 For patients with mild overweight (BMI 27 to 30) and knee OA, the cost and side effect profile of Zepbound may not be justified if knee symptoms are the only concern.